 Moderate: The evidence consists primarily of pre- and post-implementation comparisons of key performance metrics, including enrollment and readmission rates; comparisons show a clear, direct link between the program and improvements.

-- High patient enrollment: Roughly 77 percent of eligible Dartmouth-Hitchcock patients have agreed to participate in the program, much higher than the typical 7- to 13-percent enrollment rate achieved by Health Dialog–led programs.
+- High patient enrollment: Roughly 77 percent of eligible Dartmouth-Hitchcock patients agreed to participate in the program, much higher than the typical 7- to 13-percent enrollment rate achieved by other Health Dialog–led programs.
 Approximately 3,600 patients have been coached to date.